tevisgehr/cpp_kalman_filter_tracker/README.md

 - x_mid (float) - x location of the mid-point of the detection bounding box
 - y_mid (float) - y location of the mid-point of the detection bounding box
 - frameID (int) - Frame number
+- associated (bool) - False by default.
+Whether or not the detection has been associated with a track.
 ### MessageQueue
 This class impliments an asychronous message queue to pass detection objects between the Tracker thread and each of the TrackedObject threads.